 - 1. Place the disk-drive cage upside down on the chassis. - 2.
 If the optical drive is installed, connect the data and power cable to the connectors on the optical drive. - 3.
 Rotate the disk-drive cage upside down. - 4.
 Slide the disk-drive cage at a certain angle into its slot on the chassis and align the mounting points on the disk-drive cage with the slots on the chassis. - 5.
 Rotate the disk-drive cage downwards until it sits in the slot in the chassis. - 6.
-Align the screw hole on the cage with the screw hole on the chassis. - 7.
-Replace the screw (#6-32) that secures the disk-drive cage to the chassis. - 8.
+Move the lock handle to lock the disk-drive cage in place. - 7.
 If the optical drive is installed, route the power and data cables through the routing guide on the disk-drive cage.